asayushg/charts/README.md

     .../>
 ```

-Create a list of Slice with percentage and color and submit to PieChart view with border width and color as:
+Create a list of Slice with percentage and color and submit to PieChart view as:
 ```
 val list = ArrayList<PieChart.Slice>()
 list.add(